M-o-a-T/moat/doc/spec_message.rst

 Messages do not carry a length indicator; bus framing is used to declare end-of-message.

+All messages should have a well-defined length, or carry their own length indication if required.
+Violating this condition risks a higher probability of wrongly-correct CRCs.

 Addressing
 ++++++++++

 The MoatBus is intended for devices which have a hardware ID (MAC, UUID, manufacturer serial).
-Address assignment uses special recipient addresses.

 A newly-connected participant must request a bus address.
-Waking up from deep sleep might be considered "newly-connected".
+Waking up from deep sleep may or may not be considered "newly-connected", as the address server(s) are expected to store known addresses permanently.

+Bus-based address assignment is only used for clients.
+Servers are expected to know their own address and to have other ways of communication.

 Reserved addresses
 ------------------

 The message header has space for three servers and 126 clients.

-Client addresses 0 and 127 are reserved for future expansion.
+Client addresses 0 and 127 are reserved.

-The server address -4 is used for multicast-ish messages, i.e. periodic measurements (temperature, power, voltage, humidity) and events (motion, door contacts), as well as address assignment.
+The server address -4 is used for broadcast and multicast messages, i.e. periodic measurements and events if they're of interest to multiple clients, client polling, address assignment, etc..

-Bus address assignment is only used for clients.
-Server systems are expected to know their address.

-In MoaT code, server addresses are identified using negative integers -1…-4, for addresses 3…0 (i.e. add or subtract 4).
+In MoaT code server addresses are identified using negative integers -1…-3, for addresses 3…1 (i.e. just add or subtract 4).
+The broadcast address is written as -4.

 Message priorities
 ++++++++++++++++++

-A MoaT bus with N wires may have up to N priority levels when arbitrating the bus.
+A MoaT bus with N wires has up to N priority levels when arbitrating the bus.

 High-priority status should be given to